Rise to Success: Career Highlights of Winona Ryder

 In 2016, Winona Ryder appeared in advertisements for Marc Jacobs, both for their cosmetics and for their spring collection.

-Since 2016, Winona Ryder has played Joyce Byers on the Netflix series Stranger Things, receiving her third Golden Globe nomination for the role.
+Since 2016, Winona Ryder has played Joyce Byers on the Netflix series Stranger Things, earning her a third Golden Globe nomination.

 Loading Video...

-In 2018, Winona Ryder starred in the film Destination Wedding alongside Keanu Reeves.
-That same year, she also appeared in a L'Oréal shampoo commercial and co-starred with Elizabeth Olsen in H&M's spring collection campaign.
+In 2018, Winona Ryder appeared in the film Destination Wedding, alongside Keanu Reeves.
+She also starred in a L'Oréal shampoo commercial and in H&M's spring collection campaign with Elizabeth Olsen in 2018.

 In 2020, Winona Ryder starred in the HBO miniseries The Plot Against America.